 Table 5 compares the distribution of covariates in reform episodes across each of these classifications.
 For reforms with exits from (entries into) democracy, the table is based on the pre-reform (post-reform) classification.
 We see that slightly less than half (frequency 0.46) of the 132 reform country-years occur in the first twenty years of the panel.
 Reforms into (or out of) parliamentary vs. presidential democracy have basically the same distribution over time, as do reforms into proportional vs. majoritarian democracy.
 But the table also cautions us that the distribution of democratic reforms across continents may not be random.
-In particular, reforms involving presidential and proportional democracy are over-represented in Latin America5, reforms into majoritarian democracy are over-represented in Africa, while reforms into parliamentary and majoritarian democracy are over-represented in Asia.
+In particular, reforms involving presidential and proportional democracy are over-represented in Latin America, reforms into majoritarian democracy are over-represented in Africa, while reforms into parliamentary and majoritarian democracy are over-represented in Africa, while reforms into parliamentary and majoritarian democracy are over-represented in Africa.